Subscribe Today & Receive 15% Off

 Shiitake Mushrooms

 Shiitake mushroom species are known for their potential anti-inflammatory properties.
-They contain various compounds, including polysaccharides, beta-glucans (β-glucan), and ergothioneine.
-These bioactive compounds have been studied for their potential effects on reducing inflammation in the body.
+Modern research shows they contain various compounds, including polysaccharides, beta-glucans (β-glucan), and ergothioneine.
+These compounds have been studied for their potential effects on reducing inflammation.

 Fights Tumor-Related Inflammation